Year 12 Work Experience Programme

 Please note that each department runs their own timetable and the content of each stream varies.

 As well as experiencing the world of academic research, students will also be given talks relevant to applying to university covering topics such as writing effective personal statements and interview skills.
-Students will also meet undergraduate students studying within their department of choice.
+You will be supported by a student ambassador throughout your time on the programme.
+Our ambassadors will help you navigate the campus, provide support during tasks and be able to answer your questions about university life.

 At the end of the week there will be an academic-style conference where students will work in small groups to present a poster and short oral presentation about their time on the programme to their peers, leaders and invited guests.